patrickemonts/personal-webpage/content/post/git_introduction/index.md

 In order to make the transfer of pages, you first have to make sure that you are up-to-date with her changes.
 Thus, start with a `git pull`.
 In case that she modified files that you modified as well, you will have to merge.
-This is completely normal process in `git` and the prompts on the commandline will guide you throught the process.
+This is completely normal process in `git` and the prompts on the command line will guide you through the process.

 Once everything is merged, you can `git push` your changes to the remote repository.